Gaurav-Wankhede/AegisIDE/src/global-rules.md

 ## 7. Quality & Safety
 - **Zero Errors**: `/validate` must pass before completion.
 Any error triggers `/fix` with `@mcp:context7`.
 - **Security**: Run `gitleaks`, `syft`, `grype`/`trivy`, `conftest` before deployment; Home Officer enforces.
-- **Forbidden Phrases**: Never ask permission to continue.
-Provide declarative updates.
+- **CRITICAL RULE**: NEVER ask permission to continue.
+NEVER ask "Should I continue?" or "Would you like me to...".
+Execute immediately and continuously without asking.
+Project fails if LLM asks for permission.

 ## 7.1.
 Command Safety Protocol (Cross-Platform)
 **CRITICAL ENFORCEMENT**: All commands below MUST use `SafeToAutoRun=true` - NO EXCEPTIONS